Denny Huang

-Dr. Denny Mong-hwa Huang OBE (24 July 1920 – 1 August 2007) was a Hong Kong doctor and politician.
+Denny Mong-hwa Huang OBE (黃夢花; 24 July 1920 – 1 August 2007) was a Hong Kong doctor and politician.
 He was elected member of the Urban Council of Hong Kong from 1967 to 1986 and Hong Kong member to the Chinese People's Political Consultative Conference from 1986 to 1998.

 Early life

-Dr. Huang was born in Shanghai on 24 July 1920.
+Huang was born in Shanghai on 24 July 1920.
 He travelled around China when he was young and spoke different dialects such as Mandarin, Cantonese, Shanghainese, Sichuanese and Hunanese.
 He obtained his Doctor of Medicine from the West China Union College in Chengdu, Sichuan and the State University of New York in 1945.
 After he returned to China, he assisted Dr. Li Yan'an to establish the Ministry of Health in 1945 when he worked and taught at the Guangzhou Central Hospital.
 He moved to Hong Kong in 1948 before the Chinese Communists took over the mainland.

 Public career

-Dr. Huang worked for the medical department in the Hong Kong Government for about nine years from 1948 to 1954.
+Huang worked for the medical department in the Hong Kong Government for about nine years from 1948 to 1954.
 At the time when tuberculosis was striking in Hong Kong, he was sent to the United Kingdom to study Tuberculosis Disease Diploma at the University of Wales which funded by the Sino-British Fellowship Trust.
-When he was in London, Dr. Huang represented the Hong Kong Government in the British Commonwealth Health and Tuberculosis Conference.
+When he was in London, Huang represented the Hong Kong Government in the British Commonwealth Health and Tuberculosis Conference.
 He studied tuberculosis at the University of Edinburgh until he returned to Hong Kong in 1956.
 He resigned from the government and started his private practice.

-Dr. Huang was the President of the Chinese Christian Universities Alumni Association and also Yale Club of Hong Kong and became a council member of the Chung Chi College of the Chinese University of Hong Kong.
+Huang was the president of the Chinese Christian Universities Alumni Association and also Yale Club of Hong Kong and became a council member of the Chung Chi College of the Chinese University of Hong Kong.
 He was also council member of the Hong Kong Chinese Medical Association, member of the Medical Council of Hong Kong and medical advisor to the Hong Kong Teachers' Association.
-He was also member of the Board of Governors and the General Committee of the Hong Kong Philharmonic Society.
-With the nominations by the education and church leaders, Dr. Huang ran for the Urban Council in the 1967 election.
+He was also member of the board of governors and the general committee of the Hong Kong Philharmonic Society.
+With the nominations by the education and church leaders, Huang ran for the Urban Council in the 1967 election.
 At the time, the Urban Council elections were dominated by the Reform Club and Civic Association, he was able to be elected as an Independent with the second highest votes just after Elsie Elliott, a leading social activist at the time who fought for many issues in the Urban Council with him in the following years.